Read This First

 Prompt 2: What are causes for the proliferation of the unsubstantiated notion that there is a psychic energy humans can access?

-The central claim is this: The belief in psychic energy persists despite a lack of empirical evidence.
+In plain terms: The belief in psychic energy persists despite a lack of empirical evidence.

-This middle step keeps the sequence honest.
-It takes the pressure already on the table and turns it toward the next distinction rather than letting the page break into separate mini-essays.
+This middle step keeps the thread moving.
+It carries the pressure already on the table toward the next distinction instead of letting the page break into separate mini-essays.

-Many ancient cultures have long-standing beliefs in various forms of life force or energy, such as Prana , Chi , and Mana .
+Many ancient cultures have long-standing beliefs in various forms of life force or energy, such as Prana, Chi, and Mana.
 These concepts are deeply embedded in cultural practices and traditions, making them resilient over time.

 Many religions and spiritual practices emphasize the existence of an unseen force that connects all life.
 These beliefs are often reinforced through rituals, teachings, and communal experiences.

-Confirmation Bias : People tend to seek out and remember information that confirms their pre-existing beliefs while ignoring contradictory evidence.
-Pattern Recognition : The human brain is wired to recognize patterns, sometimes seeing connections and meanings where none exist, leading to the perception of psychic phenomena.
+Confirmation Bias: People tend to seek out and remember information that confirms their pre-existing beliefs while ignoring contradictory evidence.
+Pattern Recognition: The human brain is wired to recognize patterns, sometimes seeing connections and meanings where none exist, leading to the perception of psychic phenomena.

 People tend to seek out and remember information that confirms their pre-existing beliefs while ignoring contradictory evidence.